Bisimilarity in fresh-register automata: Preliminaries

-\begin{rem} The class RA($MF$) follow the register assignment discipline of the register automata defined by Segoufin \cite{Seg06}.
+\begin{rem} The class RA($MF$) follows the register assignment discipline of the register automata defined by Segoufin \cite{Seg06}.
 The class {RA}($M\#_0$) follow the register assignment discipline of the $M$-Automata defined by Kaminski and Francez \cite{KF94} and the class of RA($S\#_0$) follows the assignment discipline of the finite memory automata considered in the same paper.
 The class RA($SF$) contain automata that follow the register assignment discipline of the machines considered by Nevin, Schwentick and Vianu \cite{NSV04}.
-The condition $i\not=0$, which stipulates that every name encountered by the automaton be stored in some register, also originates from~\cite{KF94,NSV04}.
-The class \FRA{S\#_0} follow the register assignment discipline of the automata defined in~\cite{Tze11}. \end{rem}
+The class \FRA{S\#_0} follow the register assignment discipline of the automata defined in~\cite{Tze11}. \us{We note that the automata from~\cite{KF94,NSV04,Tze11} mentioned above are a little more restrictive in that every name encountered by the automaton must be stored in some register, i.e. $i\neq 0$.\footnote{\us{In the conference version of the paper, we added this restriction to the definitions of $F$ and $\#_0$.
+Also, the definition of $S$ was slightly different therein: we stipulated that $X\subseteq \{i\}$, i.e.\ \us{we allowed an input letter already present in a register to} be unnecessarily overwritten with itself rather than simply preserved (as in the current version).} \us{These differences between the conference version and the current one were triggered by reviewers' suggestions and do not affect any of the results.}}} \end{rem}

 In this paper we are concerned with the following family of decision problems.

 \begin{defi} Let $X\,{\in}\,\{M,\,S\}$ and $Y\,{\in}\,\{F,\,\#_0,\,\#\}$. \begin{itemize} \item The problem \FRAbs{XY} is: given an \FRA{XY} $\calA$ and configurations $\kappa_1=(q_1,\rho_1,H)$ and $\kappa_2=(q_2,\rho_2,H)$, does $\kappa_1 \sim \kappa_2$ hold in $\clg{S}(\clg{A})$? \item The problem \RAbs{XY} is: given an \RA{XY} $\calA$ and configurations $\kappa_1$ and $\kappa_2$ , does $\kappa_1\sim \kappa_2$ hold in $\clg{S}(\clg{A})$? \end{itemize} \end{defi}